New Jersey’s Fresh Apple Cider

 During the clear, crisp days of autumn, the Garden State’s orchards become fragrant with the tantalizing aroma of ripe apples—and where there are apples, there’s apple cider!
 Plan a day trip to one of these farms in New Jersey—or treat yourself to a sweet getaway to explore them all—enjoying the beloved fall tradition of picking your own apples and savoring freshly pressed apple cider.
 (Bonus: we’ve even included a couple picks for the grownups to sip some hard cider.)

-In Oldwick, make the most of gloriously sunny autumn days at the Cider Mill & Orchards of Melick’s Town Farm, where 50 acres of orchards are brimming with shiny, ripe apples and the farm comes to life with families enjoying seasonal activities such as hayrides, pumpkin and apple picking, and sipping unfiltered, cold-pasteurized apple cider.
+In Oldwick, make the most of gloriously sunny autumn days at the Cider Mill & Orchards of Melick’s Town Farm, where 50 acres of orchards are brimming with shiny, ripe apples and the farm comes to life with hayrides, pumpkin and apple picking, and sipping unfiltered, cold-pasteurized apple cider.
 The cider mill produces its fresh cider from September through January, and you can purchase extra to bring back home.

 Also in Chester, Hacklebarney Farm is a historic, family-owned farm rich with rural charm, where you can enjoy slow-pressed apple cider, freshly made cider doughnuts and other baked goods.
 On most weekends through September and October, you can catch free cider pressing demonstrations to see how it’s done.
 Fresh Tip: Beat the traffic with these driving directions!

 Looking for apple cider with a bit more bite?
-Those over 21-years-old can get a taste of hard cider at Würstbar JC in Jersey City, where you can pair specialty bratwurst, kielbasa or sausages with crisp, refreshing (and alcoholic) cider by the glass, can or bottle off their extensive menu.
-Or head to the Jersey Shore and check out Beach Bee Meadery in Long Branch, where you can indulge in unique hard cider flavors like passionfruit, guava lime and white tea ginger.
+Those over 21 years old can get a taste of hard cider at Würstbar JC in Jersey City, where you can pair specialty bratwurst or kielbasa sausages with crisp, refreshing (and alcoholic) cider by the glass, can or bottle off their extensive menu.
+Or head to the Jersey Shore and check out Beach Bee Meadery in Long Branch, where you can indulge in unique hard cider flavors like apricot sage, guava orange and pineapple cinnamon.